Installing a PC computer mouse

 - Connect the mouse to the PS/2 port on the back of the computer.
 Today, although many computers are still using PS/2 mice if you're using a USB mouse skip to the next section.

 - When looking at the back of the computer you'll notice two PS/2 ports next to each other.
-Verify you're connecting the mouse into the teal or green connection as shown in the below pictures.
+Verify you're connecting the mouse into the teal or green connection as shown in the picture belows.
 If your PS/2 ports are not color coded the mouse will be the connection furthest away from the left edge of the computer (when looking at it from the back).
 If the connections are vertical and not horizontal as shown below the mouse connection may be either depending on the case and motherboard.
 Look for a small symbol next to the port to identify what one is the mouse.

 Connect the USB mouse to the USB ports on the back or front of your computer or if you are using a USB port hub, connect the mouse to to the hub.